qnub/qnub.github.io/README.md

-qnub's pesonal blog on pelican
+qnub's personal blog on pelican